Skip to main content

 readState

-fun readState(init: T.() -> S) This specifies which state to read from table.
+fun readState(init: T.() -> S) This specifies how to read state S from table T.

 state